avt82/TagConnect/README.md

 # mcp2pickit

-TC2030-MCP to PICKit, targets are Microchip's pic1x, pic24, pic32 - any serie that suppose to work PICKit.
+TC2030-MCP to PICKit, targets are Microchip's pic1x, pic24, pic32 - any serie that suppose to work with PICKit.

 Just an adapter, 2 connectors and PCB.
 ### parts: